 Meanwhile, it is easier to persuade young children to learn a different language, it is quite difficult to motivate older children.
 What is one aspect of learning a language that can trigger older kids to appreciate a parent’s native foreign language?

-Strategies to teaching kids to love another language
+Strategies for teaching kids to love another language

 If you have a family that speaks the native language, introduce your children to phrases of the language spoken.
 When you surround your children with it, they are more apt to pick up those unique phrases.